certeu/morio/docs/docs/guides/contributors/docs/readme.md

 #### Examples

-Let's use two examples to illustrate the use of default vs custom values for jargon properties:
+Let's use two examples to illustrate the use of default versus custom values for jargon properties:

 <Tabs>
   <TabItem value="mdx" label="Default" default>